kamilkulczyk/DataManager/README.md

 # Database System

 ## Overview
 This is a C++-based database management system that allows users to create, store, and manage different types of records dynamically.
+It can be saved and loaded from the file.
+As for now it uses quirky structure to store schema and data.
+All the data is stored as text.

 The project demonstrates an understanding of object-oriented programming, dynamic data structures, and smart pointers.
 This is a for fun project only.

 ## Features